Skip to content

 1. Open the application on the Discord developer portal.

-2. Go to "Bot" on the left sidebar, click Reset Token.
+2. Go to "Bot" on the left sidebar and click Reset Token.

 3. Copy the newly generated token.